 How Long Can a Generator Run?Electrical

 Generators can be a life-saving backup power source, especially during “hurricane season.”
 But how long can they run?
 And is there a difference between a residential standby generator’s run time and a portable generator’s?
-Below, we will discuss the basics of generator usage and give you an idea of how long each type of generator can run.
+Below, we will discuss the basics of generator usage and give you an idea of how long each type of generator can last.

 How Long Can Portable Generators Run?

 Portable generators are not intended for long, continuous use.
 In other words, you should only be using your portable generator for short periods.
 How long a portable generator can provide continuous power generation varies depending on the fuel source, size, and model you buy: